microcks/microcks-ansible-operator/README.md

 #### NATS feature details

-Here are below the configuration properties of the NATS features:
+Here are below the configuration properties of the NATS support feature:

 | Section    | Property           | Description   |
 | ------------- | ------------------ | ------------- |